-When the web is reinforced by bolted stiffeners, the shear strength and stiffener requirements are expected to be different mainly because the vertical component of tension field would not be resisted by the stiffener.
-This section presents the results of the analytical study about the behavior and shear capacity of plate girders, which are reinforced by bolted transverse stiffeners.
+The AASHTO shear strength equation and stiffener requirements are applicable to plate girders whose web is reinforced by welded transverse stiffeners.
+When the web is reinforced by bolted stiffeners, the shear strength and stiffener requirements are expected to be different mainly because the vertical component of the tension field would not be resisted by the stiffener.
+This section presents the results of the analytical study about the behavior and shear capacity of plate girders which are reinforced by bolted transverse stiffeners.

-3.1 Analytical Study Nonlinear Finite Element Analysis (FEA) is used for the analytical study.
+3.1 Analytical Study

+Nonlinear Finite Element Analysis (FEA) is used for the analytical study.
 The study is conducted in two phases.
-The behavior and shear capacity of plate girders with rigid bolted stiffener is investigated in the first phase.
-Requirements for flexural rigidity of bolted stiffener are developed in the second phase.
+The behavior and shear capacity of plate girders with rigid bolted stiffener are investigated in the first phase.
+Requirements for flexural rigidity of bolted stiffeners are developed in the second phase.

-3.2 Description of FEA Model Figure 2 shows
+3.2 Description of FEA Model

-the FEA representation of the analytical model.
+Figure 2 shows the FEA representation of the analytical model.
 Flanges, web and welded stiffeners are modeled using plastic large strain shell elements with bilinear material property.
-The material yield strength and elastic modulus are respectively 336 MPa and 204000 MPa.
+The material yield strength and elastic modulus are respectively 336^{MPa} and 204000^{MPa}.
 The inelastic modulus of the material is set equal to 0.01 times the elastic modulus.
 The girder was built-in at one end and laterally supported at the other end where a concentrated load is applied.